Go C#

 }

-// Create the actor class
+Run the actor

 var system = new ActorSystem();